Search this site (www.microchipC.com).

 21st February 2008.
 Release Candidate Testing: HI-TECH Software’s PICC-18 PRO v9.62.

 12th February 2008.
 Beta Release: HI-TECH C PRO for the PIC32 MCU Family.
 Nearly 50 volunteer testers will, effective week commencing 11 February, put the beta release of HI-TECH C PRO for the PIC32 MCU Family ANSI C compiler through its paces.
-Engineers wishing to join the beta testing team can sign up here.

 9th January 2008.
 Added tiny threads example project.